Chapter 2. Understanding authentication

 Many of these are created automatically when the infrastructure is defined, mainly for the purpose of enabling the infrastructure to interact with the API securely.
 They include a cluster administrator (with access to everything), a per-node user, users for use by routers and registries, and various others.
 Finally, there is an

 These are special system users associated with projects; some are created automatically when the project is first created, while project administrators can create more for the purpose of defining access to the contents of each project.
 Service accounts are represented with the

 Each user must authenticate in some way to access OpenShift Container Platform.
 API requests with no authentication or invalid authentication are authenticated as requests by the

 anonymous system user.
-Once authenticated, policy determines what the user is authorized to do.
+After authentication, policy determines what the user is authorized to do.